MJRob1/TradeStream/readme.md

 Project consists of Hazelcast cluster, a trade generator client and a TradeStream pipeline job.

-The trade generator client creates SQL mappings for IMaps, loads reference data into lookup-map, and sends (currently hardcoded to only 1000) fake trades (tradeId, tradeTime, symbol, quantity, price) into trade-map.
+The trade generator client creates SQL mappings for IMaps, loads reference data into lookup-map, and sends fake trades (tradeId, tradeTime, symbol, quantity, price) on an infinite loop into trade-map.
 An IMap Journal is configured on the trades-map which creates a trade event stream.

 The TradeStream Pipeline job listens to the trade event stream and does a number of actions on the trade event stream: